kimh/clojure-by-example/source/index.md

 <br>

 Use `atom` to create an atom that points to a value.
-You can create the atom of any values.
+You can create an atom of any values.

 ```clojure
 user> (deref atom-int)